BroadbandForum/usp/specification/extensions/iot/index.md

 ##### Simple binary state sensor

-To model a simple sensor, which changes between two distinct states (e.g. a window or door open/close sensor), only the `Value` parameter is needed.
+To model a simple sensor, which changes between two distinct states (e.g. a window or door open/close sensor), only the `Value` Parameter is needed.

 The minimum definition of a BinarySensor consists of: